psaini79/machine-learning-stock-market/README.md

-# machine-learning-stock-market
+# Machine Learning for Stock Market
-Machine learning tools and techniques for analyzing stock market
+Machine learning tools and techniques for analyzing stock market.

 This project contains tools and techniques to analyze the stock mark.
 It is divided into following sctions: